EC0489, a SMDC for Cancer Therapy

-Small molecule drug conjugates (SMDCs) contain three parts: a targeting ligand, a linker and a drug payload.
+Small molecule drug conjugates (SMDCs) contain three parts: a targeting ligand, a linker, and a drug payload.
 SMDCs have their own strengths such as manageable synthesis and a non-immunogenic nature.
-The molecular weights of SMDCs are potentially much lower, and lead to good cell penetration in tumors and better stability.
+The molecular weights of SMDCs are potentially much lower and lead to good cell penetration in tumors and better stability.
 SMDCs might therefore be a promising alternative with similar efficacy to ADCs.
-EC0489 is a SMDC under development for the treatment of solid tumours.
+EC0489 is an SMDC under development for the treatment of solid tumors.

-EC0489 is a conjugate of folic acid and desacetyl vinblastine hydrazide.
+Additionally, EC0489 is a conjugate of folic acid and diacetyl vinblastine hydrazide.
 The affinity toward the folate receptor (FR) was approximately half of that of folic acid (relative affinity 0.50).
-Leamon CP et al, evaluated cytotoxicity and specificity of EC0489 in vitro.
+Leamon CP et al evaluated cytotoxicity and specificity of EC0489 in vitro.
 They found that FR-positive KB cells were highly sensitive to EC0489 with an IC50 of 5 nM.
 It was dependent on FR expression because an excess of folate–ethylenediamine-fluorescein could completely abrogate its cytotoxicity.

 Pharmacokinetic studies show that EC0489 favors urinary rather than hepatobiliary excretion, and it has a favorable toxicology profile in rats.
 At dose levels 1 μmol/kg, it decreases tumors in nu/nu mice bearing well established subcutaneous KB tumors.
 EC0489 was also highly active and well-tolerated in BALB/c mice bearing an FR-positive, syngeneic lung adenocarcinoma.
 This activity in animal models suggests that it may be useful as chemotherapy against human cancers.
 A phase I dose-escalation study was initiated for this agent in 2009.